sitle/artifact-deployer/README.md

 This configuration contains:
 - The configuration for my personal Maven Artifact Repository that hosts my snapshot dependencies, including the configuration of the Solr instance to run
 - The configuration for the deployment of 2 artifacts: the Solr WAR and configuration (aka SOLR_HOME)
-- The configuration of the JVM_OPTS mentioning the paths used for Solr installation; this option definition depends on the container you'll be using
-  - the _add_host_param_ attributes adds a -Dhost=<hostname>.<domain> in the JVM params, which is crucial for Solr Cloud deployments
+- The configuration of the Solr host JVM Param (-Dhost=<hostname>.<domain>); hostname and domain are taken from AWS OpsWorks attributes
 - The Route53 Zone (and AWS auth) info that allows to subscribe the current machine DNS entry